WootenblatzCodes/DekkCorePowerShell/README.md

 **Autostart Commands**

 The *Autostart Commands* folder has three .CMD files that are copied into your Windows startup folder.
 This will automatically run your server when you sign in to windows.
 Each CMD file exists to execute the corresponding Powershell script to start a given service.

+**Task Scheduler Commands**

+There is a single task scheduler .CMD file that you can use to backup your database on a schedule.
+Task Scheduler comes with windows and is located in Windows Administrative Tools.
+[Learn about using Task Scheduler](https://www.google.com/search?q=how+to+schedule+a+task+windows).

 **Powershell files**